Table of Contents

 Due to the high cost of Right of Way (ROW), the emphasis is on the transfer of a large quantum of power through an optimum corridor.
 This has resulted in an increase in the voltage levels of transmission lines and the use of narrow base towers & poles.

-High-voltage lines operate in the voltage range of 11 to 33 KV.
-These are used for medium-distance power transmission.
+- High Voltage (HV): High-voltage lines operate in the voltage range of 11 to 33 KV.
+These are used for medium-distance power transmission of less than 80km.

-Operating at voltages above 400 kV, Ultra High Voltage lines are used for extremely long distances and to transmit bulk power.
+- Ultra High Voltage (UHV): Operating at voltages above 400 kV, Ultra High Voltage lines are used for extremely long distances of more than 230 Km and to transmit bulk power.

 Configuration